 - Android 2.3 Gingerbread

-The first Developer Preview of Android 8.0 was just been made available, and one of the first things we checked for was the presence of an Easter egg.
-We're happy to report that there is, indeed, an Easter egg in the Developer Preview of Android O, but it wasn't anything new.
+When the first Developer Preview of Android 8.0 was made available, one of the first things we checked for was the presence of an Easter egg.
+There was, indeed, an Easter egg in the first three Developer Previews of Android O, but it wasn't anything new.
 It was the same Easter egg as from Android 7.0 Nougat, allowing you to leave food out in an empty dish to attract cats.
 Now that the fourth preview is out, we find that there's a new Easter egg.

 Android 7.0 Nougat features an Easter egg where your mission, should you choose to accept it, is to attract cats to eat plates of food you serve up.
 Yes, it's actually true - we couldn't make this stuff up if we wanted to.
 You can set this up as follows: